WebOrigami/docs/src/content/concepts/tutorial.md

 }
 ```

-This Origami file defines a site with a file called `index.html`:

-- Everything in between the outermost `{` on the first line and the `}` on the last line defines the top level of the site.
-- Names in Origami can include periods so you can define file names with extensions.
-- For now, the `index.html` file is defined as a simple text string.

-This tutorial project is configured to serve the site defined in `site.ori`.
+Everything in between the `{ }` curly braces defines the top level of the site.
+For now, this defines a single thing you can think of as a file even though it's not stored anywhere.
+The name or _key_ for this file is "index.html".
+The contents or _value_ of this file is the text "Hello".

+You're going to work on this `site.ori` file so that it creates the About Us site.
+The `index.html` page will eventually become the main About Us page.

 <span class="tutorialStep"></span> **Try it:** Edit the text in the formula for `index.html` to give it more content, like: Hello, world!